-Described as ‘at once intimate and visionary’ by BBC Music Magazine, Freya Waley-Cohen's music has been performed in the Wigmore Hall, Sage Gateshead, St John’s Smith Square, The Barbican Centre, The British Film Institute, The National Portrait Gallery, The National Maritime Museum and at Aldeburgh, Tanglewood, Santa Fe, Dartington, Cheltenham, St Magnus, Ryedale and Spitalfields festivals by musicians including Orchestra of the Swan, Manson Ensemble conducted by Oliver Knussen, The Street Orchestra of London, The Hermes Experiment, CHROMA ensemble, The Piatti, Wihan and Flux Quartets, and the National Youth Choir of Great Britain.
+Described as ‘at once intimate and visionary’ by BBC Music Magazine, Freya Waley-Cohen's music has been performed in the Wigmore Hall, The Royal Festival Hall, Sage Gateshead, St John’s Smith Square, The Barbican Centre, The British Film Institute, The National Portrait Gallery, The National Maritime Museum and at Aldeburgh, Tanglewood, Santa Fe, Dartington, Cheltenham, St Magnus, Ryedale and Spitalfields festivals by musicians including the Philharmonia Orchestra, Orchestra of the Swan, Manson Ensemble conducted by Oliver Knussen, The Hermes Experiment, CHROMA ensemble, The Piatti, Wihan and Flux Quartets, Joanna McGregor, and the National Youth Choir of Great Britain.

-Winner of a Royal Philharmonic Society Composition Prize in 2017, Freya held an Open Space Residency at Snape Malitngs from 2015-2017, during which she has collaborated with architectural designers Finbarr O'Dempsey and Andrew Skulina to create Permutations, an architectural performance artwork which launched at the 2017 Aldeburgh Festival.
+Freya was Winner of a Royal Philharmonic Society Composition Prize in 2017.
+She held an Open Space Residency at Snape Maltings from 2015-2017, during which she has collaborated with architectural designers Finbarr O'Dempsey and Andrew Skulina to create Permutations, an architectural performance artwork which launched at the 2017 Aldeburgh Festival.
 She was 2013 Composer in Residence at Northern Chords festival, Sage Gateshead, 2013 Apprentice Composer with Orchestra of the Swan, a 2016 Composition Fellow at Tanglewood Festival, and is Associate Composer of NonClassical, NightMusic at St. David's Hall, and Reverie Choir.

 She is a founding member and artistic director of Listenpony, a concert series, commissioning body and record label that programmes classical music, both new and old, alongside a variety of other genres including folk, jazz and pop, in beautiful and unusual venues.